Ghirlandina belltower

 The Ghirlandina tower can be visited from Monday to Sunday.

-Access in groups of up to 25 people for each hourly shift, by reservation only
+The visit is permitted in groups of up to 25 people for each hourly shift, with reservation only

 How to book

-The reservation of the admission time is mandatory and can be made:
+Reservation of a specific time slot is mandatory and can be made:

 • by telephone IAT tel.
 0592032660